Myth 1: Hire your air conditioner technician through Craigslist.

 If you decide on a business or individual without getting to identify their qualifications and skill set, it may end up costing you more in the long run.
-If the serviceman or woman doesn’t have the knowledge to properly repair your specific air conditioning system, you may end up needing a different, more experienced company to fix their mistakes and it could end up costing you multiple service charges.
+If the serviceman or woman doesn’t have the knowledge to properly repair your specific air conditioning system, you may end up needing a different, more experienced company to fix their mistakes and it could end up costing you multiple Trip Charges.

 Myth 2: Hiring a small business is better.

 Hiring small businesses can be good for some minor home services – it’s great for the local business, good for the economy, and maybe even good for your bank account.
 But proceed with caution: small operations or one-person operations could leave you in a lurch.
 If something backfires, they may merely disappear and not be available to fix it, or they may not have the manpower to get your issue resolved quickly, which is a problem if your AC dies in the dog days of summer.